RickUCF/Los-Altos-Agave/README.md

 ## Description:

-This is React static website which was built for my uncle who owns a tequila distributing business and is looking to update his business website.
+This is React static website which was built for my uncle who owns a tequila distributing business and is looking to update his business website (https://www.losaltosagavedistributor.com/).

 ## Contents